All I Have Is This Shovel

 An economic boom is a sensational story, and I went because I like to get slammed on all sides by extreme precipitation.
 What are the details of a place that is scrambled its anticipation of its own future reshuffling?

-The installation that juxtaposed these two took place in Long Island City in March, 2013.
+The installation that juxtaposed photographs from Bakken North Dakota with Hurricane Sandy imagery explored the relationship between the oil industry and climate change.
+It took place in Long Island City in March, 2013.
 The sound clips are of my grandmother reading futurist Manifestos.
 My grandmother's presence in the show served as my alter-ego, a much older, calmer, wiser version of myself steeped in anxiety of quickly changing times, trying to reconcile the impotence of humans in the larger cycles of creation and destruction.